 At present, there are rapid changes in the understanding of the pathogenesis of coronary artery disease.
-This may lead to more widespread primary and secondary prevention (cholesterol reduction, reduction of inflammation) and more aggressive and better revascularization (PTCA/stents).
+This may lead to more widespread primary and secondary prevention (cholesterol reduction, treatment of chronic infections) and more aggressive and better revascularization (PTCA/stents).
 These factors might reduce perioperative cardiac complications.
-Indeed, in the CARP trial, there were no differences in survival of vascular surgery patients with CAD, whether they were randomized to receive coronary revascularization or not before vascular surgery.
-In both groups, the majority of patients received beta blockers, aspirin, and statins before surgery.
-Additionally, given improved medical and revascularization therapy, patients previously considered "too sick" for surgery will present to our ORs (for outpatient procedures, no less!)
-Future improvements in preventing cardiac deterioration after noncardiac surgery may also involve modulation of the adrenergic response (alpha2 agonists, intensive analgesia) and the coagulation system.
+Alternatively, patients previously considered "too sick" for surgery will present to our ORs (for outpatient procedures, no less!)
+Future improvements in preventing cardiac deterioration after noncardiac surgery may involve modulation of the adrenergic response (alpha2 agonists, intensive analgesia) and the coagulation system.
 The key will be to identify cost-effective strategies that improve outcome and to identify patients most likely to benefit.